Connect with us

 Darikwa: Lambert inspires me to dream of England

-INTERNATIONAL is on the agenda, and the possibility of League Two players making it to the highest level.
+INTERNATIONAL football is on the agenda, and the possibility of League Two players making it to the highest level.
 But the topic of conversation is not of Tendayi Darikwa’s making.

 “On my Wikipedia page it says I’m born to Zimbabwean immigrants, but there’s been a bit of a mix-up,” says the Chesterfield forward born in Nottingham and raised in West Bridgford, a full-toss from Trent Bridge and a free-kick away from the City Ground he once dreamed of calling home.